benvanik/node-transcoding/README.md

 ### Dependencies

-node-transcode requires the command-line `ffmpeg` tool to run.
+node-transcode requires `ffmpeg` and its libraries `avformat` and `avcodec`.
 Make sure it's installed and on your path.
+It must be compiled with libx264 to support most output - note that some distributions don't include this and you may have to compile it yourself.
+Annoying, I know.

 #### Source